How long can I remain in Australia after visa cancellation?

 You can not cancel a visa yourself.
 You need to have the Department of Immigration cancel your visa.
 A fast way of getting your visa cancelled is to obtain another valid visa for Australia.

-This works because you can only have one substantive visa at a time and at the time the new substantive visa is granted to you will cancel your current substantive visa.
+This works because you can only have one substantive visa at a time so at the time the new substantive visa is granted to you, the Department will cancel your current substantive visa.

 For example, if you hold a 457 visa or a 482 visa and you wish to leave your employer, you could then lodge a visitor visa and upon the grant of your visitor visa application, your 457 visa or 482 visa would be extinguished.
 Of course, in this example, you would not have work rights.